-E. Complete any additional forms requested by ESCC Financial Aid and submit them to the appropriate ESCC Financial Aid Office (FAO) as soon as possible.
-If you are attending academic classes, your financial aid supporting documents should be submitted to the Enterprise Campus Financial Aid Office at P. O. Box 1300, Enterprise, AL 36331-1300.
-The Enterprise FAO FAX number is 334-347-0191.
+E. Complete any additional forms requested by ESCC Financial Aid and submit them as soon as possible according to the instructions you receive via email from the Financial Aid staff.
+If you have questions, please contact the Enterprise Campus Financial Aid Office at (334) 347-2623, extension 2214.
+If you are asked to fax a document, the Enterprise FAO fax number is 334-347-0191.